Advances and challenges in single-molecule electron transport: Computational techniques

+{\it Potential profile.} The profile of the voltage drop, $\phi_\text{b}(\br)$, can be read-off at the self-consistent fixed-point.
+It is essentially given by the contribution to the single-particle potential, $\Delta^{\text{ $Q$}} v_\text{s}(\br)$, that arises due to the charge $Q$ being transferred within the self-consistency loop from one electrode to the other: $\Delta^{\text{ $Q$}} v_\text{s}(\br){=}e\phi_\text{b}(\br)$.
 In practical calculations the potential profile depends on the contact geometry, the shape of the electrode clusters and, in particular, on their size.
-Since the Coulomb-interaction is long ranged, special care has to be taken with respect to the convergence of the transport simulation with system size so that the corresponding computations can be demanding \cite{Arnold2007}.
+Since the Coulomb-interaction is long ranged, special care has to be taken with respect to the convergence of the transport simulation with system size; correspondingly, finite-size converged computations can be demanding \cite{Arnold2007}.

-\paragraph*{Beyond zero-order nonlinearities.} We consider the Green's function of the (real) molecule, $G_\mathcal{M}$, that emerges if we shrink the extended molecule by eliminating the metal clusters; it exhibits a structure analogous to \eqref{et3}.
+{\it Beyond zero-order nonlinearities.} We consider the Green's function of the (real) molecule, $G_\mathcal{M}$, that emerges if we shrink the extended molecule by eliminating the metal clusters; it exhibits a structure analogous to \eqref{et3}.
 At the self-consistent fixed point, the molecular Hamiltonian $H_\mathcal{M}$ and the corresponding self-energies develop shifts away from their equilibrium values, $\Delta H_\mathcal{M}=H_\mathcal{M}(\Vb) - H_\mathcal{M}$.
 The bias-induced shift $\Delta H_\mathcal{M}$ will, in general, move energy levels with respect to the electrode chemical potentials; also, it will deform molecular wavefunctions, so that the charge-distribution on the molecule changes.

 For example, as a consequence of the level shifts the molecule can charge or discharge.
-Also the dipole moment can change, {\it e.g.}, due to the action of $\phi_\text{b}$.
+Also the dipole moment can change, {\it e.g.}, due to the action of $\phi_\text{b}(\br)$.
 It enters $\Delta H_\mathcal{M}$ as an external potential and summarizes the effects of the surface charges, $\sigma$, accumulated on both electrodes.
 Under its action the molecule polarizes and a Stark-shift of the molecular energy levels appears, both feeding into $\transmission_1(E)$.

-\paragraph*{Bias and current induced forces.} Since the charge distribution in the molecular junction reacts to the applied bias, electrostatic forces should appear.
+{\it Bias and current induced forces.} Since the charge distribution in the molecular junction reacts to the applied bias, electrostatic forces should appear.
 The molecule will move under their action from its equilibrium position.
-This in turn modifies the molecular orbitals affecting higher-order nonlinearities in the \IV\ and, potentially, also leads to switching behavior.
+This, in turn, modifies the molecular orbitals affecting higher-order nonlinearities in the \IV\ and, potentially, also leads to switching behavior.